 What Does A Dog Muzzle Do?

-A dog muzzle prevents the full use of a dogs mouth.
+A dog muzzle prevents the full use of a dogs mouth by securing a cage to their face and ‘caging’ your dog’s snout.
 The “bitey end” is a risk and for some dogs it’s a big risk.
 So, a muzzle may be used to ensure safety.
 They’re designed for short term use, as a training aid or a preventative for consuming random items.

 Usually, they’re a training aid for long term behavior adjustment.
 Behaviour adjustment may take a long time, and a muzzle simply keeps your dog from makingan error.